HeyWirBL/skyhorus/README.md

 # Gestión Documental PetroHorus

-A demo application to illustrate how GestionDocumentalv3 works. nice roight?
+A demo application to illustrate how SkyHorus works.